TranTrungHiu/advanced-programming-animation/README.md

-Here’s a draft for the `README.md` file for your repository, `advanced-programming-animation`:

----

 # Advanced Programming Animation

 A project showcasing advanced web animations using CSS, HTML, and JavaScript.
 This repository is dedicated to creating visually appealing and interactive animations for modern web applications.